Locations:

 What does a low blood glucose level mean?

-A blood sugar result of 70 mg/dL or lower is usually considered low.
+A blood sugar result of 70 mg/dL or lower is considered too low for most adults who have diabetes.

-Low blood sugar (hypoglycemia) episodes are common in people with Type 1 diabetes and people with Type 2 diabetes who take certain medications.
+Low blood sugar (hypoglycemia) episodes are common in people with Type 1 diabetes.
+They can also affect people with Type 2 diabetes who take certain medications.
 They’re much less common in people who don’t have diabetes.

 If you don’t have diabetes, low blood glucose levels may be a sign of: